7 Introduction to the Nextflow pipeline

 [1] "gene.odm" "grna.odm"

 Users alternately can create an ondisc-backed sceptre_object from a collection of R objects by calling import_data(), setting use_ondisc to TRUE.
-(See ?import_data() and Section 1.5 for more information.)
+(See ?import_data() and for more information.)
 We recommend calling import_data_from_cellranger() in place of import_data() when possible, as the former can handle arbitrarily large matrices and is more memory-efficient, while the latter only can handle matrices that contain fewer than ~2.1 billion nonzero entries.

 7.2 Explore the data (local machine)